Most-Cited Authors on Climate Science

 - The

 "Bali Climate Declaration" signed by 212 scientists in December 2007, urging the delegates to the Bali climate negotiations to negotiate strong targets for greenhouse gas reductions.
-[Signatories shown as 'Bali07' in the notes column of the tables]
+[Tag: 'Bali07'; stats done for all signers.]

 - A list of over sixty